Chicago Journal of International Law | Topic Access Memo

 Staff Members’ primary task is developing a Comment of publishable quality that addresses a legal issue in international law.
 Both the interdisciplinary nature of the Journal and the breadth of international law provide students with ample opportunity to engage with subject matter that piques their interest.
 Previous Comment topics include alternative approaches to piracy, novel resolutions to human rights and humanitarian crises, analysis of international copyright regimes, and whether social media companies can be complicit in inciting genocide.
 Each Staff Member will be assigned a Comments Editor who will support, revise, and provide feedback throughout the writing process.
 Completed Comments, with faculty approval, satisfy the Law School’s substantial research paper (SRP) requirement for J.D. students and provide up to three credits through the Law School.
 Furthermore, Comments are eligible for publication within CJIL.

 In addition to writing a Comment, Staff Members participate in the editorial functions of the Journal.
 This includes editing, revising, and reviewing Articles and Comments.
 These editing exercises are commonly called “cite checks.”
 Staff Members typically have two or three cite checks over the course of the year, generally lasting a week each.
-Additionally, Staff Members must attend “Ed-Fest” events virtually or in person.
+Additionally, Staff Members must attend “Ed-Fest” in person.
 At each Ed-Fest, Staff Members proofread Articles and Comments selected for publication.
 CJIL’s biannual publication schedule, predictable workload, and evenly distributed editing responsibilities ensure that Staff Members have flexibility to participate in non-Journal activities at the Law School.

 The Topic Access Program